scalar-labs/kelpie/README.md

 ## What is Kelpie?
 Kelpie is a simple yet general framework for running end-to-end testing such as system verification and benchmarking.

-Kelpie handles *task*s with modules.
-In this document, a *task* is a series of processing, and *operation* is the target unit that you want to test.
+Kelpie executes a *job*.
+This job is a set of *processes*.
+This process is a set of operations.
+Kelpie loads multiple *modules* called `PreProcessor`, `Processor`, `PostProcessor`, and `Injector`, then makes them execute each process.
-For example, if you try to benchmark updating records in a database, a task is required to insert initial records before benchmarking.
-An update request to the database is an operation.
+For example, if you try to benchmark updating records in a database, the pre-process is required to insert initial records before benchmarking.
+The main process of the benchmark is issuing a lot of update operations concurrently.
 It's not always a single request.
 Sometimes, an operation is a series of requests like a transaction that is composed of read requests and update requests.
+Finally, the post-process is to output the throughput or the number of requests.

 ## How Kelpie works
-Kelpie is composed of a framework that orchestrates a test and takes care of task management such as concurrent execution, and a test that is run by the framework.
+Kelpie is composed of a framework that orchestrates a test and takes care of process management such as concurrent execution, and a test that is run by the framework.
 As the following diagram shows, a test in Kelpie has 3 steps; pre-process, process and post-process, which run in a sequential order.
 A test can also have an injection step that runs in parallel with the processing step.
 The behavior of each step can be described by implementing the corresponding modules called `PreProcessor`, `Processor`, `PostProcessor` and `Injector` respectively.

 <p align="center">